 - Stroopwafels (2 pieces) Euros 1.50

 The guided audio tour lasts for 90 minutes.
 Once it sets sail, each person is provided with a set of earphones.
 If you have your own, I recommend you bring them.
-Theirs were made from very hard plastic and were extremely uncomfortable.
-I was given 3 different pairs and each set only had one side working.
-Also, because they do not fit that well, it is sometimes difficult to filter out noise from the people around you while trying to listen to the commentary.
+Theirs are made from very hard plastic, are extremely uncomfortable and they do not work very well!

 The commentary was very interesting and I learnt things about Amsterdam that I may not have, had I not been on the cruise.
 For example…